-Opened in 1992 on the occasion of Colombiadi - Expo celebrating the 500th anniversary of the discovery of America. - over the years it has undergone changes and, above all, extensions; from the inauguration to the whole 2014 has been visited from beyond 25 million of tourists.
+Opened in 1992 on the occasion of Colombiadi - Expo celebrating the XNUMXth anniversary of the discovery of America. - over the years it has undergone changes and, above all, extensions; from the inauguration to all of 2014 it has been visited for over 25 million of tourists.

-Following the inauguration, the structure was enlarged a first time in the 1998 using the spaces of the hull of a ship which contains many open pools of tropical and Mediterranean environment on the biodiversity.
+After the inauguration, the structure was expanded for the first time in 1998 using the spaces of the hull of a ship which contains many open vats of tropical and Mediterranean environment on the biodiversity.

 La total area it's 27.000 square meters and they're hosted around 15.000 animals di 400 species different: fish, marine mammals, birds, reptiles, amphibia e invertebrates.

-Furthermore, the public can attend, twice a day, to the dolphin meal while being taught to a trainer on the curiosities and information related to the biology of the animals and the daily work necessary for their maintenance.
+Furthermore, the public can attend, twice a day, to the dolphin meal while being taught to a trainer about curiosities and information relating to the biology of animals and the daily work necessary for their maintenance.

-Once a month is proposed "Night with the Sharks", which provides, for a maximum of 35 participants aged between 7 and 13 years, to sleep in front of the shark tank, to discover everything about the nocturnal behavior of these extraordinary predators
+Once a month is proposed "Night with the Sharks", which provides, for a maximum of 35 participants aged between 7 and 13 years, to sleep in front of the shark tank, to find out everything about the nocturnal behavior of these extraordinary predators

 Ponte Spinola, 16128 Genoa